cdklabs/construct-hub-webapp/docs/analytics.md

 **Required metrics:**

-- `visits.hub`: Number of distinct visits. (main page + package pages)
+- `visits.hub`: Number of distinct visits to the hub. (main page + package pages)

 ### Are people aware of the hub?

-The hub should serve the entire ecosystem, as well as consistently attract new users.
+The hub should serve the entire ecosystem and consistently attract new users.

 To answer this, we need to understand whether new people are discovering the hub.
 Normally this is done by making sure that the amount of daily active users increases over time.